devonmurphy/PIBirdfeeder/README.md

 #Raspberry PI-Powered Bird Feeder

-This project uses a Raspberry Pi connected to a camera and motion sensor to take pictures/videos of birds as they fly up to eat at a feeder.
+This project uses a Raspberry Pi connected to a camera and motion sensor to take pictures and videos of birds as they fly up to eat at a feeder.

-The files are uploaded to google drive and deleted locally so that the Pi will never run out of room.
+The files uploaded to google drive with Grive2 for easy access from anywhere and 15 GB of free storage.

-**Dependencies**

-*Grive2*
+To insure that the Pi does not run out of memory, the files are deleted locally after they are synced.

+#Dependencies

+**Grive2**
-This module gives the Pi the ability to upload files to a Google drive. http://yourcmc.ru/wiki/Grive2#Installation
+This module gives the Pi the ability to upload files to a Google drive.

+http://yourcmc.ru/wiki/Grive2#Installation

 *Applications*